Roman251/BlockChain/README.md

 Imagine if the condition was such that the **first-ten** elements had to be same or the **first-thirty**.
 The computation would be extremely high.
 This is what the miners do.

-2. **User**

-Each customer is assigned a private key (secret-key) that he/she uses to create a digital signature.
-Only the user has access to his/her private key.
-The signature is verified using the user's public key.
-The public key is shared among all the other users.

 ## Understanding the work flow
 - Everytime a new user object is created, a file is created with the user's private and public key.